 - 2015 — It starts trading, officially joining the UK energy market.

 - 2016 — By the end of 2016, it has 40,000 electricity and 30,000 gas customers.

 - 2019 — From May 26th, Ofgem banned Avro Energy from selling its energy to new customers as it was not a DCC user.
 This ban was revoked in June and the supplier can now continue to function as before.

-Avro Energy has been in a bit of trouble with Ofgem recently, but customers will be pleased to know that it is not being shut down.
+Two years ago, Avro Energy was in a bit of trouble with Ofgem, but customers will be pleased to know that it is not being shut down.

 In March 2019, Ofgem issued Avro Energy a final order to comply with its requirement to become a DCC user (aka. support smart meters).
 The supplier had missed its original deadline, November 2017, by quite some time meaning Ofgem was forced to escalate the issue, issuing the final order and banning Avro Energy from taking on any new customers from 26th May 2019.

 On the 14th June 2019, Ofgem received evidence that Avro Energy had complied with the demand and had completed all the necessary steps to become a DCC user.
 Ofgem revoked the ban and Avro Energy was allowed to sell its energy tariffs to new customers once again.
 So, as of June 2019, Avro Energy is back in business as usual.